 Due to the nature of this piece and the content quality, it did not require much outreach as it ranked well organically for the desired keywords.
 Ultimately, it continues to gain 90% of its pickup without any direct outreach as we crafted the right content at the right time.

-- Backlinks from The Guardian, The Conversation, The Next Web, Gizmodo, Cosmopolitan, Yahoo, Business Matters, Metro, IT PRO, and a range of relevant marketing publications and blogs
+- Backlinks from The Guardian, Vice, The Conversation, The Next Web, Gizmodo, Cosmopolitan, Yahoo, Business Matters, Metro, IT PRO, and a range of relevant marketing publications and blogs

 - First three months, it generated an average of 25 backlinks organically (with no outreach) per month